w4k2/meta-concept-descriptor/metafeature_selection.md

 # Selection of metafeatures for effective concept identification

-The selection was based on Analysis of Variance (Experiment 4) and the ranking of mean (accumulated for synthetic and semi-synthetic streams) F-statistic.
+The selection was based on output of Experiment 4 and the ranking of mean (accumulated for synthetic and semi-synthetic streams) F-statistic.

 The F-statistic, descibing the importance of each metafeature in the concept recognition task, was calculated for each stream.
 The values were accumulated for each stream type and sorted.